-A PTA check should never be written without a completed Check Request form.

-- The form should include the date, the payee of the check, the amount, the purpose, as well as a place for the check number. - The form should also include a place to track the amount of sales tax paid.
-This will provide the documentation necessary to submit a Sales Tax Refund Request at the end-of-year reporting period. - A sample Check Request form is located in Appendix 2. - Receipts and/or an invoice (or other supporting documentation) must be attached to the form. - The person submitting the request should sign it, and the president and the treasurer will also sign the form, indicating their approval of the disbursement. - The principal signs each check request.
-He or she is not approving the check request, but acknowledging that he or she is aware of each transaction.
+- A PTA check should never be written without a completed Check Request form. - The form should include the date, the payee of the check, the amount, the purpose, as well as a place for the check number. - The form should also include a place to track the amount of sales tax paid.
+This will provide the documentation necessary to submit a Sales Tax Refund Request at the end-of-year reporting period. - A sample Check Request form is located in Appendix 2.